text.diff - Calculate difference of text streams ¶This module calculates the difference of two text streams or strings,

 context.

-, but use “unified diff” format,
+Like diff-report/context, but use “unified diff” format,

-same as diff -u
+same as diff -u.

 (diff-report/unified "a\nb\nc\nd\n" "a\nx\nd\n")